Skip to content

 Menu

-Discover the essential vitamins in your favorite nuts, seeds, and dried fruits.
-Make informed choices for optimal health and nutrition with our comprehensive vitamin database.
+Discover the essential vitamins in nuts, seeds, and dried fruits.
+Make informed dietary choices with our comprehensive vitamin analysis tool.

-A registered dietitian would explain that vitamins are essential organic compounds our bodies need in small amounts to function correctly.
-They are broadly categorized into two groups based on how they are absorbed and stored.
+A registered dietitian would explain that vitamins are essential organic compounds our bodies need in small amounts to function properly.
+They support everything from energy production to immune function and are broadly categorized into two groups based on how they’re absorbed and stored.

 Fat-Soluble Vitamins (A, D, E, K)

-These vitamins are absorbed with fat and can be stored in the body’s fatty tissue and liver.
-Because they are stored, it’s possible (though rare from food) to accumulate toxic levels.
+These vitamins are absorbed with dietary fat and can be stored in your body’s fatty tissue and liver.
+Because they’re stored, it’s important to get consistent but not excessive amounts.
+Nuts and seeds are excellent sources of Vitamin E, a powerful antioxidant.

 Water-Soluble Vitamins (B-Complex, C)